luckyhyosun/fullstackopen/README.md

     3. Create new instance & Reset state
     4. Render (component function runs, JSX returned, UI updated)
     5. Runs effect-hook (<code>useEffect</code>)after every render, based on **dependency array**.

+✴️ **React** is a JavaScript library for building user interfaces (UIs).
+[React Patterns](https://reactpatterns.com/) and [React bits](https://vasanthk.gitbooks.io/react-bits/content/) provide a concise list of best practices for React.
+And [Reactiflux](https://www.reactiflux.com/) is a big chat community of React developers on Discord

 ✴️ **Component** is a UI building block in React, and so called "functional component".
 React lets you combine your markup, CSS, and JavaScript into custom “components”, reusable UI elements for your app.
 So basically, this functional component **takes** <code>props</code> **as input** and **returns JSX** (what UI should look like).
 ```jsx